OliverSpeir/portfolio/src/content/blog/nodemailer.md

 [React Email](https://react.email/) is quite nice honestly, it has a dev server and supports Tailwind CSS.
 I've created a work around for an issue with exporting the html directly, [react-email-export-workaround](https://github.com/OliverSpeir/react-email-export-workaround).

 I've taken [React Email's Github Access Token clone email template](https://demo.react.email/preview/github-access-token.tsx?view=source&lang=markup) and edited the HTML directly a few times as well.

+## Why netlify?

+Netlify's free tier allows for commercial use (unlike vercel's) and the DX compared to AWS Lambda functions made it my go-to platform for serverless functions.
+I use it to host functions used by sites that aren't hosted on netlify as well.